aloosley/faim/README.md

 Note the `[experiment]` notation is required for now since, for the moment, the algorithm can only be run in experiment mode for recreating experimental results in the [paper](https://arxiv.org/abs/2212.00469).
-**In the future, `faim` will be made available directly via `pip install faim` with an API for easily applying the post-processing algorithm to any classifier scores (given ground truth and group information).
+In the future, `faim` will be made available for post-processing classifier scores (given ground truth and group information), going beyond reproducing paper experiments.

 ### Removal
 From the environment where you installed the package, run